m4rkw/buckle-up/README.md

 ## known issues

-deny events are de-duped but written verbatim from the system log into the output sandbox profile. this means that all file references are entered as "literal" and other actions such as signals will not be in a valid format so some manual tidying will be necessary.
+deny events are de-duped but mostly written verbatim from the system log into the output sandbox profile. this means that most references are entered as "literal" and some actions such as signals will not be in a valid format so some manual tidying will be necessary. there is the beginnings of support for different target nouns but this is far from complete.